Doctor of Medicine

 - Orthopedic surgery

-Admission to the program is competitive for a limited number of placements (80 placements in total).
-Most placements are reserved for bona fide residents of Newfoundland and Labrador (60 placements including two placements for Aboriginal applicants) plus some reserved specifically for residents of Prince Edward Island (four placements), New Brunswick (10 placements) and Yukon (one placement).
-The remaining five seats are open to other national and international students.
+Admission to the program is competitive for a limited number of placements (80 placements total).
+Most placements are reserved for residents of Newfoundland and Labrador (including three placements for Aboriginal applicants) plus some reserved specifically for residents of Prince Edward Island and New Brunswick.
+The remaining seats are open to other national and international students.